manish123/sayframe-fyi/README.md

-# SayFrame.fyi - Social Post Creator
+# StayFrame.fyi - Social Post Creator

 A modern web application that allows users to create beautiful social media posts with custom quotes and images.
 Perfect for content creators, marketers, and social media enthusiasts.